Healthy Homes Assessment Pukerua Bay

 Home Assessments Pukerua Bay for Rental Properties

-There are a variety of concerns to check in an home evaluation to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
-Some examples include:
+There are numerous things to be able to examine when conducting an home evaluation to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
+The most common are:

-The repercussions of not having the Healthy home in relation to regulations under the Residential Tenancies Act and consequently getting on the wrong side of the Tenancy services ruling could be significant for property managers and landlords.
-For specialist guidance, contact us today and book your rental property house evaluation.
+The consequences of not having an Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently being in the wrong of a Tenancy services ruling can be extremely costly for landlords and property managers.
+For professional assistance, get in touch today to schedule your rental property house evaluation.

 home assessments for rental properties